US military asks for public's help to find F-35 fighter jet

 It is not yet clear what happened, but officials said the aircraft was involved in a "mishap".

-They said they were focusing their search around two lakes north of the city of Charleston.
+They said they were focusing their search for the F-35B Lightning II jet around two lakes north of the city of Charleston.

 Based on the jet's last known location the searches of Lake Moultrie and Lake Marion are being carried out with federal aviation regulators.